nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 chat private <node> <message>
    Sends a private text message to a specified chat client.
-   Remember to embrance the message in double quotes if it has 2 or more words.
+   Remember to wrap the message in double quotes if it has 2 or more words.

 chat msg <message>
    Sends a text message to the chat.
-   Remember to embrance the message in double quotes if it has 2 or more words.
+   Remember to wrap the message in double quotes if it has 2 or more words.

 Whenever the node changes its presence, or the local node receives another model's presence the first time, you will see the following message: